-The homestead exemption is a law enacted in most states to protect homeowners from higher property taxes or a forced sale by creditors.
-The amount of the homestead exemption can vary greatly in each of the states that offer this protection.
-Understanding how the homestead exemption works can keep you safe from financial disaster and put extra money in your pocket.
+In many states, the law also protects homeowners from higher property taxes.
+The amount of the homestead exemption, however, can vary significantly by state.
+Understanding how it works can keep you safe from financial disasters and put extra money in your pocket.

 What Is the Homestead Tax Exemption?